tjtate/sparkpost-api-documentation/services/bounce_domains_api.md

               "errors": [
                 {
                   "code": "8001",
-                  "message": "bounce domain does not exist"
+                  "message": "bounce domain does not exist",
+                  "description": "Resource not found: example.domain.com"
                 }
               ]
             }